WebKit/explainers/remote-cryptokeys/README.md

 We propose the following implementation of `getRemoteKey()`:

-- When called, `getRemoteKey()` receives `RemoteKeyParams` and `keyUsages` parameters, otherwise returns a rejected Promise with some error.
+1. When called, `getRemoteKey()` receives `RemoteKeyParams` and `keyUsages` parameters, otherwise returns a rejected Promise with some error.
-- Return a Promise, and run the following steps [in parallel](https://html.spec.whatwg.org/#in-parallel).
+1. Return a Promise, and run the following steps [in parallel](https://html.spec.whatwg.org/#in-parallel).
-- The browser wraps the existing parameters with the origin of the requesting web application.
+1. The browser wraps the existing parameters with the origin of the requesting web application.
-- The browser communicates with the platform, passing the parameters to match an existing key.
+1. The browser communicates with the platform, passing the parameters to match an existing key.
-  - The browser will need to implement some means for choosing 1 out of possibly several platforms from which to get the key handle.
+  1. The browser will need to implement some UI for choosing one out of possibly several key providers.
 User preferences should guide this choice.
-- How the platform handles access control and user consent checks is out of scope for this proposal.
+1. How the platform handles access control and user consent checks is out of scope for this proposal.
 However any response that isn’t a success should reject the Promise with a `NotFoundError`.
-- On success, the platform should return a unique identifier which can be used for subsequent key lookups.
+1. On success, the platform should return a unique identifier which can be used for subsequent key lookups.
-- The browser then creates a `CryptoKey` instance, setting the identifier returned from the platform as the `keyId` member, and the expiration time as the `expiresAt` member - if provided.
+1. The browser then creates a `CryptoKey` instance, setting the identifier returned from the platform as the `keyId` member, and the expiration time as the `expiresAt` member - if provided.
-  - A platform process may choose not to return these values, forcing subsequent cryptographic calls through the SubtleCrypto API to do a full key search.
+  1. A platform process may choose not to return these values, forcing subsequent cryptographic calls through the SubtleCrypto API to do a full key search.
-- Finally, resolve the Promise with this CryptoKey object.
+1. Finally, resolve the Promise with this `CryptoKey` object.

 ## Examples